• Home

 Feature Film - 100 min.

-In conflict with his American publisher who knows that his client will soon die and who demands that he completes his autobiography first, the writer decides to spend his last few days in Venice instead.
+In conflict with his American publisher, who knows that his client will soon die and who demands that he complete his autobiography first, the writer decides to spend his last few days in Venice instead.
 While there, the story follows the writer as his mind travels between dream and reality.

-Filmed in Italy between Venice and Rome, LAST ENCOUNTER IN VENICE is an authentic work of authorship: it was written, directed, produced and edited by Maestro Bruno Pischiutta, who also stars alongside actress Irma Olivero.
+Filmed in Italy between Venice and Rome, Last Encounter in Venice (Ultimo incontro a Venezia) is an authentic work of authorship: it was written, directed, produced, and edited by Maestro Bruno Pischiutta, who also stars alongside actress Irma Olivero.

 Short Film - 24 min.

-Walking late at night in a cemetery and reflecting on why his friends don't offer him any sense of camaraderie or real companionship, Jeff is startled by Kate who’s appearance is spontaneous.
+Walking late at night in a cemetery and reflecting on why his friends don't offer him any sense of camaraderie or real companionship, Jeff is startled by Kate, whose appearance is spontaneous.

 Feature Documentary - 69 min.

-The filming lasted 14 months.
-This is the most complete documentary film showcasing the city of Brasov, Romania and what it has to offer.
+Filmed over a 14-month period, this is the most complete documentary showcasing the city of Brasov, Romania, and what it has to offer.

 At the first public screening, Bruno Pischiutta explained that the documentary was created to address the American viewers and to be instrumental in bringing thousands of American tourists to Brasov.